Reviews You Can Rely On

 Heavy

 The Merrell Moab 3 is a constant and reliable hiking shoe for those seeking performance at a reasonable price.
 The mesh and leather combination upper are comfortable out of the box, though we found that it took a few miles on the trail before hitting the sweet spot.
 The shoe is true to size and available for those seeking both regular and wide fits.
 The Super Rebound Compound midsole offers a ton of support, especially for those with high arches.
 Merrell also upgraded the outsole to a Vibram TC5 rubber that performed much better than its predecessors, thanks to a multi-directional lug pattern.
 Though this is not a waterproof shoe, we found it to be perfect for hot desert trails or low-elevation hikes when precipitation isn't in the forecast, as the lack of a waterproof liner helped increase the breathability and overall comfort of the shoe.
+Our testing team reports, “These are the shoes I turn to when headed out on a desert hike.
+I appreciate how my feet are able to breathe in the hot weather.

-For those of you looking for lightweight performance, this shoe is not the best choice, as it weighs in with some of the heavier hiking shoes that we tested for this review, at 1.70 pounds (size 8.5).
+For those of you looking for lightweight performance, this shoe is not the best choice, as it weighs in with some of the heavier hiking shoes that we tested for this review at 1.70 pounds (size 8.5).
 We attribute this additional weight to the beefy Vibram outsole that effectively protects every stride from debris along the trail, in addition to the excessive padding that surrounds the ankle collar.
 While we didn't experience any durability failures during our testing period, we can't help but question the mesh upper that could easily snag on technical terrain.
 The lacing attachments are also constructed from mesh and webbing, which doesn't inspire much confidence in their longevity.
 Weight and durability usually don't go hand in hand, but The North Face VECTIV seems to tackle both reasonably well.
 Overall, the Moab remains a consistent top performer, especially for those seeking a more affordable option for day hikes and backcountry overnights, and everything in between.
 If you're brand new to hiking and looking for some shoes to see whether or not you like the sport, we recommend the Columbia Crestwood – this model surprised us with its overall performance, considering its notably low price.

 Read more: Merrell Moab 3 review